gowthamrao/pyDocumentChunker/VIGNETTE.md

 from typing import List, Dict, Any

-from langchain_community.document_loaders import UnstructuredMarkdownLoader from pyDocumentChunker import MarkdownSplitter from pyDocumentChunker.tokenizers import from_tiktoken from pyDocumentChunker.core import Chunk
+from langchain_community.document_loaders import UnstructuredMarkdownLoader from py_document_chunker import MarkdownSplitter from py_document_chunker.tokenizers import from_tiktoken
+from py_document_chunker.core import Chunk

 def get_markdown_files(directory: Path) -> List[Path]:
     """Finds all Markdown files in a directory."""